-My remarks may be grouped under the following headings: (1) authenticity, (2) the Spirit, (3) the Word, (4) sending, (5) the Remaissance Jesuit, (6) the Jesuit today.
+My remarks may be grouped under the following headings: (1) authenticity, (2) the Spirit, (3) the Word, (4) sending; (5) the Remaissance Jesuit, (6) the Jesuit today.

 First, then, authenticity.
-For I wish to begin from what is simply human and, indeed, from a contemporary apprehension of what it is to be human.
-There is the older, apppore highly abstract. logical, and sonstatic and minimal apprehension of being human.
-It holds whathing that being human is something independent of # the merely accidental, and so one is pronounced human whether or not one is awake or asleep, a genius or a moron, a saint or a sinner, young or old, sober or drunk, well or ill, ic, minimal, same or crazy.
-Int contrast with the logical approach, there is the contemporary, concrete, dynamic, maximal view envisage that endeavors to environme the range of human potentiality and to distinguish authentic from unauthentic realization of that potentiality.
+For I wish to begin from that is simply human and, indeed, from a contemporary apprehension of what it is to be human.
+There is the older, highly logical, and so abstract, static and minimal apprehension of being human.
+It holds that being human is somethat, independent of the merely accidental, and so one is pronounced human whether or not one is awake or asleep, a genius or a moron, a saint or a sinner, young or old, sober or drunk, well or ill, same or crazy.
+In contrast with the static, minimal, logical approach, there is the contemporary, concrete, dynamic, maximal view that endeavors to envisage the range of human potentiality and to distinguish authentic from unauthentic realization of that potentiality.
 On this approach, being human is ambivalent: one can be human authentically, genuinely; and one can be human unauthentically.
-Moreover, besides ambivalence, there also is dialectic; authenticity never is some pure, serene, secure possession; it is always precarious, ever a withdrawal from unanthenticity, ever a danger of slipping back into unauthenticity.
+Moreover, besides ambivalence, there also is dialectic: authenticity never is some pure, serone, secure possession: it is always precarious, ever a withdrawal from unauthenticity, ever a danger of slipping back into unauthenticity.

 On this view, then, the basic question is, What is authentic or genuine realization of human potentiality?
 In a word my answer is that authentic realization is a self-transcending realization.

 So I must attempt to describe what I mean by self-transcending.
 I shall illustrate five different instances and conclude that the last four of the five form an ordered unity.

 In dreamless sleep we are still alive.
 We are operating in accord with the laws of physics, chemistry, and biology.
-It may be said that we are ourselves but not that we are reaching beyond ourselves and, much less, \$ that we are rising above ourselves.
-But when we begin to dream, managed consciousness emerges.
+It may be said that we are ourselves but not that we are reaching beyond ourselves and, much less, that we are rising above ourselves.
+But when we begin to dream, consciousness emerges.
 However helpless, however lacking in initiative, the dreamer is an intending subject.
-What is intended. commonly is obscure, fragmentary, symbolic.
+What is intended, commonly is obscure, fragmentary, symbolic.
 In so-called dreams of the night the source of the dream is one's somatic state, say, the state of one's digestion.
 But in dreams of the morning the dreamer is anticipating his waking state; he is recollecting his world; he is beginning to adopt a stance within that world.
-In the dream of the morning, then, the Manue is getting beyond himself anticipating his the dreamer has got beyond himself; he is concerned with what is distinct from himself; he is anticipating his selftranscendence.
+In the dream of the morning, then, the dreamer has got beyond himself; he is concerned with what is distinct from himself; he is anticipating his self-transcandance.

-An enormously richer self-transcendence emerges when one awakes.
-There is the endless variety of things to be seen, sounds to be heard, odore to be sniffed, tastes to be palated, shapes and textures to be touched.
-We set feel pleasure and pain, desire and fear, joy and sorrow, and in such feelings there seem to reside the mass and momentum of our lives.

-We move about in various manners, assume now this and now that pa posture and position, and by the fleeting movements of our facial muscles, communicate to others the quiet pulse or sudden surge of our feelings.
+An encommously richer self-transcendence emerges when one awakes.
+There is the endless variety of things to be seen, sounds to be heard, odors to be smiffed, tastes to be palated, shapes and textures to be touched.
+We feel pleasure and pain, desire and fear, joy and sorrow, and in such feelings there seem to reside the mass and momentum of our lives.
+We move about in various manners, assume now this and now that posture and position, and by the fleeting movements of our facial muscles, communicate to others the quiet palse or sudden surge of our feelings.